apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 You need to configure and start Drill before [testing]({{site.baseurl}}/docs/testing-the-odbc-connection/) the ODBC Data Source Administrator.

-## The Tableau Data-connection Customization (TDC) File

-The MapR Drill ODBC Driver includes a file named `MapRDrillODBC.TDC`.
-The TDC file includes customizations that improve ODBC configuration and performance when using Tableau.

 ### Next Step
 [Configuring ODBC on Windows]({{ site.baseurl }}/docs/configuring-odbc-on-windows).